Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/booting/tfm_secure_boot.rst

 ..
 Note::

-    After a successful image upgrade the firmware can mark itself as "OK" at runtime by setting the image_ok flag in the flash.
+    After a successful image upgrade, user can mark the image as "OK" at runtime by explicitly calling ``psa_fwu_accept``.
 When this happens, the swap is made "permanent" and MCUBoot will then still choose to run it during the next boot.

-Currently TF-M does not set the image_ok flag, therefore the bootloader will always perform a "revert" (swap the images back) during the next boot.
+    TF-M does not set the image_ok flag, because it is user's duty to determine whether the image is acceptable.
+Therefore the bootloader will always perform a "revert" (swap the images back) during the next boot.

 Direct execute-in-place operation
 =================================